alinex/bash-lib/doc/example/input.md

 ![`ask-number`](images/ask-number.gif)

 > As shown any invalid character will not be accepted and a warning is shown.
-> If you type very fast maybe a invalid character my be visible on the input line but neither it would be going into the value.

 The possible characters vary if you set `--negative` a `-` in front is also possible but nowhere else.